wixplosives/stylable.io/docs/getting-started/storybook-integration.md

 title: Storybook Integration
 ---

-In order for Stylable to work in storybook configure storybook to work with webpack and add the following snippet to your main storybook config.
+To integrate Stylable with Storybook, configure your Storybook webpack configuration and add the following snippet.

-This snippet basically doing two things and for complex webpack configurations just follow these two steps:
+This snippet basically does two things:

-1. Exclude stylable files from all other css loaders
+1. Excludes Stylable files (`*.st.css`) from all other existing CSS loaders
-2. Add StylableWebpackPlugin
+2. Adds `StylableWebpackPlugin` to the webpack configuration

 ```js
     const { StylableWebpackPlugin } = require('@stylable/webpack-plugin');